Sveti StefanKotor

 Taxis and ride-sharing services like Uber are widely available for convenient, door-to-door transport, particularly in larger cities.
 For those seeking more flexibility, car rentals are a good choice, especially when exploring Poland's scenic countryside and national parks.

 As a visitor of Poland, you have lots of great Polish sights to visit.
-Some of the most popular sights are Fryderyk Chopin Museum (Warsaw), Malbork Castle (Malbork) and Tatra National Park (Zakopane).
+Some of the most popular sights are Wawel Castle (Krakow), Łazienki Park (Warsaw) and Tatra National Park (Zakopane).
 That said, there are a lot of other sights in Poland worth visiting!
 Some of the sights do not have an entrance fee, whilst others charge for entrance.
 Below you will find a list of the most popular sights in Poland:

 monumental buildingŁazienki Park